-To be eligible for inclusion in the Index, a company must meet the following criteria as of the Index screening date: (i) derive at least 50% of their revenue from BioRevolution Activities; (ii) market capitalization of at least \$300 million; and (iii) have an average daily volume of at least \$1 million for each of the preceding three months.
+To be eligible for inclusion in the Index, a company must meet the following criteria as of the Index screening date: (i) derive at least 50% of their revenue from BioRevolution Activities; (ii) market capitalization of at least \$300 million; and (iii) have a median daily dollar volume of at least \$1 million for each of the preceding three months.

 The Index is a modified equally weighted index that is reconstituted and rebalanced semi-annually.
-As of September 30, 2021, companies in the health care sector comprised a significant portion of the Index.
+As of September 30, 2022, companies in the health care sector comprised a significant portion of the Index.